Islamic Human Rights Commission: Selectivity

 In a 2008 article published in the Harvard Human Rights Journal, Eric Heinze writes that:

 On the whole, the more oppressive an Islamic state is, and the more it officially propagates pro-Islamic doctrines or institutions, the less likely the Islamic Human Rights Commission has been to criticize it.
 That approach offends any concept of fairness in the application of human rights.

-The pro-Israel group Stephen Roth Institute critiqued IHRC's opposition to the Saudi Arabian government, including links it claims the organisation has with UK based Saudi dissident Muhammad al-Mas'ari.
+The pro-Israel Stephen Roth Institute critiqued IHRC's opposition to the Saudi Arabian government, including links it claims the organisation has with UK based Saudi dissident Muhammad al-Mas'ari.
 The Institute has also stated that the IHRC works with Imam Muhammad al-'Asi (a former imam of the Islamic Centre DC who was removed from his position).
 The Institute states that al-'Asi and al-Mas'ari have "called on Muslims to kill Jews" (The Institute states Al-'Asi is an American convert, which may be incorrect.)